nycmeshnet/nycmesh.net/content/help/index.md

 Come talk to us about volunteering opporunities at one of our monthly [Meetups](https://www.meetup.com/nycmesh/).
 We're super friendly!

-You can also reach out to us on [Slack][], our community message board.
+You can also reach out to us on [Slack](https://slack.nycmesh.net), our community message board.

 Or email us at help@nycmesh.net.